strawstack/Docker-Base/README.md

 # Docker-Base

-A template for a basic docker-compose and Dockerfile.
-Mounts the current directory as a volume.
+Mount the current directory as a volume.
+A template using docker-compose and Dockerfile.

 # How to use